RNZZL/TopoTxR-A-topology-guided-deep-convolutional-network-for-breast-parenchyma-learning-on-DCE-MRIs-2024/README.md

 # TopoTxR: A topology-guided deep convolutional network for breast parenchyma learning on DCE-MRIs #

 ## Overview
 This repo provides the PyTorch implementation of our paper in Medical Image Analysis 2024.
 TopoTxR explicitly extracts multi-scale topological structures to better approximate breast parenchymal structures and then incorporates these structures into a deep-learning-based prediction model via an attention mechanism.
-Our topology-informed deep learning model, \emph{TopoTxR}, leverages topology to provide enhanced insights into tissues critical for disease pathophysiology and treatment response. **TopoTxR** achieves **state-of-the-art performance** on the I-SPY 1 dataset for pCR prediction.
+Our topology-informed deep learning model, **TopoTxR**, leverages topology to provide enhanced insights into tissues critical for disease pathophysiology and treatment response. **TopoTxR** achieves **state-of-the-art performance** on the I-SPY 1 dataset for pCR prediction.

 ## Dataset